scratchfoundation/scratch-gui/README.md

 For example, https://sheeptester.github.io/scratch-gui/?url=https://sheeptester.github.io/javascripts/utilities.js&width=640&height=360 will load my [Utilities extension](https://scratch.mit.edu/discuss/topic/306317/) and use a 16:9 stage size.

+### Other features

+In addition to those listed in the URL parameters table above, here are some additional features not otherwise listed:

+(GUI)

+- The backpack is enabled and saves assets locally to localStorage.
+- The sound editor no longer caps the volume again.
+- You can detect which mouse is pressed using `<key (join [Mouse] [N]) pressed?>`, where `N` is 0 (finger or pen), 1 (left click), 2 (middle click), 3 (right click), etc.

+(VM)

+- All modifier keys can be detected by inserting a join block into the key _ pressed? block.
+For example, `<key (join [Escape] []) pressed?>`.
+It uses event.key, as shown on [keycode.info](http://keycode.info/).
+- There is no cloud variable limit.

+Smaller details:

+- The broken and rightfully hidden Speech to Text extension is available, if you want.

+### Removed limits

+Adding `limits=false` to the URL removes the following limits:

+- Fencing of a sprite's position and size
+- Maximum clone count
+- List length
+- Pen size
+- Sound effects
+- Mouse X/Y
+- Say/think bubble length
+- Simultaneous sounds
+- Notes
+- Tempo

+Remember that the limits exist in vanilla Scratch for a reason, so you are responsible for ensuring that your project doesn't lag out of control.

 ## Development

 gui (you're here) &middot; [vm](https://github.com/SheepTester/scratch-vm/) &middot; [paint](https://github.com/SheepTester/scratch-paint/) &middot; [svg-renderer](https://github.com/SheepTester/scratch-svg-renderer/)